What Are The Different Types of Door Lock?

 What is a lever lock?

-A minimum 5 lever mortice lock is often a condition of home insurance policies.
+Many home insurance policies require a five-lever mortice lock as standard.
 Our M97 Lever Mortice Deadlock uses a seven lever lock mechanism for maximum security.

 Even though these two different types of locks are similar they feature a key difference.